Psychological Treatment of Patients With Cancer

 For individuals in the U.S. & U.S. territories

 Mental health providers working in oncology encounter a broad spectrum of patients and situations.
 From innumerable forms of disease at various stages of progression, to the wide range of medication side effects and varying prognoses, cancer treatment is incredibly complex.
 And practitioners — like the patients they serve — can be easily overwhelmed.

 Psychological Treatment of Patients With Cancer offers a succinct but comprehensive guide to psycho-oncological practice.

 Designed to build a foundation of knowledge that tackles the depth and breadth of the field, this volume includes a range of psychological interventions aimed at helping patients cope with cancer treatment.
-Chapters describe assessment and treatment of common problems including depression, anxiety, fatigue, sexual dysfunction, and cover broader themes in cancer care including the impact on families.
+Chapters describe assessment and treatment of common problems including depression, anxiety, fatigue, sexual dysfunction, as well as broader themes in cancer care, including the impact on families.

 Brief, easy to digest, and highly approachable, this is a must-have resource for practitioners and advanced graduate students in the field of psycho-oncology.

 The Clinical Health Psychology Series is designed to provide a comprehensive but concise overview of practice in specific areas, including integrated primary care, cardiology, oncology, and more.
 Each book in the series provides broad coverage of the topic and is intended specifically for mental and behavioral health professionals who are new to that field.

 I. An Overview of Psychosocial Oncology